thatvirtualboy/thatvirtualboy.github.io/_pages/hellothere.md

 <br>
 #### Privacy Policy
 No personally identifiable information is collected.
 Ever.
-General anonymous stats are collected to help improve the app.
+Generic anonymous stats are collected to help improve the app.
 This information is aggregated using the privacy-focused analytics solution [Telemetry Deck](https://telemetrydeck.com).
 <br>

 #### App Store Details